Beware of Its Effects on Your Bankroll

 Should the game strategy change to counteract the jump in variance?
 The answer to this is simple: the strategy remains the same.
 However, a few tweaks are to be made in some “carnival” video poker games, such as Ultimate X Multi-hand.

-Most multiple hand machines offer a choice of the traditional formats such as Jacks or Better, Deuces Wild, Bonus, Double Bonus, Double Double Bonus, etc. So, start by checking the payables.
-No matter how many hands you play simultaneously, the EV (expected value) of the base game doesn’t change.
+Most multiple-hand machines offer a choice of traditional formats such as Jacks or Better, Deuces Wild, Bonus, Double Bonus, Double Double Bonus, etc. So, start by checking the payables.
+No matter how many hands you play simultaneously, the base game’s EV (expected value) doesn’t change.
 So you could play anywhere from three to a gazillion hands and still expect the same rate of return over the theoretical ‘long term’.
 But variance will increase the depth of those peaks and valleys.

 Bankroll & Summary